jchai002/choir-justice-supplies/au/en/setting-up-your-prepaid-account.markdown

 tags: [activation-and-setup, add-ons, account, wework]
 ---

-Once you have your Ooma Office set up, you can make unlimited calls to landlines and cell phonles anywhere in France and to landlines in 12 European countries as part of your basic monthly plan.
+Once you have your Ooma Office set up, you can make unlimited calls to landlines and cell phones anywhere in Australia as part of your basic monthly plan.
 Your Prepaid Account provides funds to support international calling and calls to paid services.
 You can add funds to your Prepaid Account balance whenever you want, and with automatic balance refills you can guarantee that you will never run out of funds mid-call.

 1. Table of Contents
 {:toc}